 Somerville Drug & Alcohol Rehab, Detox & Treatment Resources

 Somerville, Massachusetts is located in Middlesex County, just two miles north of Boston.
-With a population of 81,322 residents including numerous immigrants from across the world, Somerville is one of the most ethnically diverse cities in the world, and it’s the most densely populated community in New England.
-This explains its richness in culture and history.
+With a population of 81,322 residents including numerous immigrants from across the world, Somerville is one of the most ethnically diverse cities in the world as well as the most densely populated community in New England.
+Its growing diverse community explains its richness in culture and history.
 Somerville is also home to a thriving arts community, as it hosts a series of art-related events all year round.

-Although vibrant, Somerville and its residents still face various social challenges, including cases of drug use disorder, similar to those affecting the whole country.
-In addition to cocaine, methamphetamine and opioids, the area suffers the adverse affects of alcohol addiction.
+Although vibrant, Somerville and its residents still face various social challenges, including cases of drug use disorder, similar to those affecting the entire country.
+In addition to cocaine, methamphetamine and opioids, the area suffers the adverse effects of alcohol addiction.
 These addictions have led to an increasing number of deaths each year.
-Despite this, there’s hope for those suffering from alcohol and drug addiction.
-Treatment is available in every part of the country.
+Despite this, there’s hope for those suffering from alcohol and drug addiction with available treatment in every part of the country.
 If you or a loved one is affected, you can find help in and around your area.
 Read on to learn about the various Somerville drug treatment facilities and Somerville alcohol treatment facilities.

 Alcohol & Drug Rehab Centers in Somerville, Massachusetts

-There are multiple options for recovery treatment in Somerville.
-Each has different characteristics and varying levels of intensity.
+There are multiple options for recovery treatment in Somerville with different characteristics and varying levels of intensity.
 To determine the treatment program most suitable to your situation, you first need to understand the options available.
-Your choice of an inpatient, partial hospitalization or outpatient treatment program will depend on your condition and your emotional, psychological and medical needs.
+Your choice of an inpatient, partial hospitalization, or outpatient treatment program will depend on your condition and your emotional, psychological, and medical needs.